Germany: Friedrich Merz to lead Christian Democrats in opposition | DW | 17.12.2021

 More than a decade after leaving parliament, Merz is still the darling of the CDU's conservative wing.
 A staunch Catholic, he opposes the liberalization of the CDU under Angela Merkel over the past 20 years.

-Merz promotes economic policy renewal and complains about bureaucratic hurdles for companies because of regulatory requirements, like environmental protection.
-Many in the party agree and still have high hopes for him.
+Merz, 66, promotes economic policy renewal and complains about bureaucratic hurdles for companies because of regulatory requirements, such as environmental protection.

-The new leader is expected to reshuffle positions in the party and set the agenda for its run in opposition as it attempts to rebuild after the election defeat.
-They will also be tasked with patching up relations with the CSU, which were strained by competing runs for chancellor-candidacy by Laschet and the more-popular Bavarian Markus Söder.
+The new leader is expected to reshuffle positions in the party and set the agenda for its run in opposition as it attempts to rebuild following the election defeat.
+They will also be tasked with patching up relations with the CSU, which were strained by competing runs for chancellor-candidacy by Laschet and the more-popular Bavarian Markus Söder (CSU).

 Merkel relinquished party leadership in 2018 and did not seek a fifth term as chancellor.